justinpbarnett/unity-mcp/README.md

-# MCP For Unity ✨
+# MCP for Unity ✨

 #### Proudly sponsored and maintained by [Coplay](https://www.coplay.dev/?ref=unity-mcp), the AI assistant for Unity.
 [Read the backstory here.](https://www.coplay.dev/blog/coplay-and-open-source-unity-mcp-join-forces)